fortran-lang/fortran-lang.org/learn/best_practices/style_guide.md

 Indentation
 -----------

+Use a consistent indentation to make your code readable.
-Use 4 spaces indentation (this is again a matter of preference as some people prefer 2 or 3 spaces).
+The amount of indentation is a matter of preference, the most common choices are two, three or four spaces.

 Comparison to Other Languages
 -----------------------------